Anarion-zuo/GitBook_Algorithm/computer-networking.md

 ## Ethernet

-### Addressing
+### Physical Address

 #### Call

-Every host in the ethernet network has a physical address assigned to it when it is manufactured.
+Every host in the Ethernet network has a physical address assigned to it when it is manufactured.
 The address is called Media Access Control (MAC) Address.
 When the address of a host is called out in the network, the host listen to the following data transmitted, and interpret it.

 ![img](https://d3c33hcgiwev3.cloudfront.net/imageAssetProxy.v1/TfRUvOrvEea0PA6g5Mr3FA_e47dd6762e6038044ba4aad6ddfd659f_3.2.2.3.gif?expiry=1558742400000&hmac=OAORIzxvTC1uqKAH5m7v6Ksk8BzFsMujsde9sJzeCaY)